arfnzr25/agentic_trading/DEPLOYMENT_ALTERNATIVES.md

    ```

 2. **Configure**
-   The script will pause to let you edit `.env`.
+   The script will pause to let you edit `.env`. **Make sure to fill in the Notification sections if you want Telegram alerts.**

 3. **Verify**
    ```bash